-Specifically, issuers are categorized into the following four tiers:66
+Specifically, issuers are categorized into the following four tiers: 69

-- (1) a well-known seasoned issuer is a seasoned issuer that, as of a date within 60 days of its eligibility determination date, 67 either (a) has a worldwide public market value 68 of its outstanding voting and non-voting common equity 69 held by non-affiliates of \$700 million or more; or (b) has issued in the last three years at least \$1 billion aggregate principal amount of non-convertible securities, other than common equity, in primary offerings for cash, not as an exchange of securities, registered under the Securities Act, and that, as of the date on which its status as a WKSI is determined, does not fall in any of certain categories of ineligible issuers;70 - (2) a seasoned issuer is an issuer that has filed at least one annual report on Form 20-F and uses Form F-3 to register primary offerings of securities; - (3) an unseasoned issuer is an issuer that is required to file reports pursuant to Sections 13(a) or 15(d) of the Exchange Act, but does not satisfy the requirements of Form F-3 for a primary offering of its securities; and - (4) a non-reporting issuer is an issuer that is not required to file reports pursuant to Sections 13(a) or 15(d) of the Exchange Act, regardless of whether such issuer files reports voluntarily.
+- (1) a well-known seasoned issuer is a seasoned issuer that, as of a date within 60 days of its eligibility determination date, either (a) has a worldwide public market value of its outstanding voting and non-voting common equity held by non-affiliates of \$700 million or more; or (b) has issued in the last three years at least \$1 billion aggregate principal amount of non-convertible securiti)es, other than common equity, in primary offerings for cash, not as an exchange of securities, registered under the Securities Act, and that, as of such date, does not fall in any of certain categories of ineligible issuers; - a seasoned issuer is an issuer that has filed at least one annual report on Form 20-F and is eligible to use Form F-3 to register primary offerings of securities; - (3) an unseasoned issuer is an issuer that is required to file reports pursuant to Sections 13(a) or 15(d) of the Exchange Act, but does not satisfy the requirements of Form F-3 for a primary offering of its securities; and - (4) a non-reporting issuer is an issuer that is not required to file reports pursuant to Sections 13(a) or 15(d) of the Exchange Act, regardless of whether such issuer files reports voluntarily.

-Form F-3 is available for foreign private issuers that, among other requirements, (a) have a worldwide aggregate market value of voting and non-voting common equity held by non-affiliates of the issuer that is the equivalent of \$75 million or more; (b) are already subject to U.S. periodic reporting requirements and have filed at least one annual report on Form 20-F or Form 40-F; (c) have filed in a timely manner all the material required to be filed pursuant to Sections 13, 14 or 15(d) of the Exchange Act for a period of twelve months immediately preceding the registration statement on Form F-3; and (iv) have not defaulted on any debt or lease, or failed to pay any dividend or sinking fund installment on preferred stock.
+Form F-3 is available for foreign private issuers that, among other requirements, (a) have a worldwide aggregate market value of voting and non-voting common equity held by non-affiliates of the issuer that is the equivalent of \$75 million or more; (b) are already subject to U.S. periodic reporting requirements and have filed at least one annual report on Form 20-F or Form 40-F; (c) have filed in a timely manner all the material required to be filed pursuant to Sections 13, 14 or 15(d) of the Exchange Act for a period of twelve months immediately preceding the filing of the registration statement on Form F-3; and (iv) have not defaulted on any debt or lease, or failed to pay any dividend or sinking fund installment on preferred stock.

-As a result of new rules that became effective on January 28, 2008,71 Form F-3 also is available to foreign private issuers with less than \$75 million in public float, provided that, among other things, they (a) meet the other Form F-3 registrant eligibility requirements, (b) have a class of common equity securities listed and registered on a national securities exchange, and (c) have not sold more than the equivalent of one-third of their public float in primary offerings pursuant to this Form F-3 eligibility condition over the previous twelve calendar months.
+Form F-3 also is available to foreign private issuers with less than \$75 million in public float, provided that, among other things, they (a) meet the other Form F-3 registrant eligibility requirements, (b) have a class of common equity securities listed and registered on a national securities exchange, and (c) have not sold more than the equivalent of one-third of their public float in primary offerings pursuant to this Form F-3 eligibility condition over the previous twelve calendar months.

 Depending on its categorization, a foreign private issuer may benefit from communications restrictions that are more lenient for its subsequent public offerings as compared to its initial public offering.
 (See Part I.D for the communications restrictions applicable to IPOs.)
 For instance, with regard to offers made by or on behalf of eligible WKSIs within the thirty day period prior to filing of the registration statement, Rule 163 establishes an exemption from the prohibition on offers for purposes of Securities Act Section 5(c) before the filing of a registration statement.
-Under this rule, a WKSI can use a free writing prospectus at any time (subject to certain conditions regarding its filing with the SEC and excluding communications by underwriters or dealers or in connection with certain types of offerings).
-In addition, as indicated above in Part I.D., all reporting issuers and certain foreign private issuers may use the Rule 168 safe harbor.
+Under this rule, a WKSI can use a free writing prospectus at any time (subject to certain conditions regarding its filing with the SEC and excluding communications by underwriters or dealers, or in connection with certain types of offerings).
+In addition, as indicated above in Part I.D, all reporting issuers and certain foreign private issuers may use the Rule 168 safe harbor.